iceyxsm/TOG/docs/ERROR_HANDLING.md

-# Error Handling in TOG (In Progress)
+# Error Handling in TOG

 ## Overview

-TOG is implementing a robust error handling system using `Result<T, E>` and `Option<T>` types, similar to Rust.
-This document describes the design and current implementation status.
+TOG features a robust error handling system using `Result<T, E>` and `Option<T>` types, similar to Rust.
+This system provides type-safe error handling with ergonomic helper methods.

 ## Design